 - protecting your privacy and that of others

-- recognising your rights and responsibilities when using digital technologies
+- recognising your rights and responsibilities when using digital media

-- thinking about the impact of what you do online on yourself, on other people you know, and on the wider online community.
+- thinking about how your online activities affect yourself, other people you know, and the wider online community.

 What children and teenagers get out of being digital citizens